1-20 of 314 items from 2014 « Prev | Next »

 Tomorrow night (Wednesday, Nov.
 19) at 7 pm, head over to Hrc to hear author and film critic Molly Haskell discuss her book Frankly, My Dear: Gone with the Wind Revisited.
 It focuses on both the novel and the movie.
 Haskell is probably best known for her book on women in film, From Reverence to Rape.
 I've heard her »

 It's hard to imagine that The Simpsons will ever be cancelled.
 Despite a decline in the ratings last season, it remained one of Fox's top-rated shows.
 Will the numbers go up this year or continue to sag?
 We'll see.

 On The Simpsons, the yellow family that never gets older continues to wreak their own kind of havoc on the strange town of Springfield.
 The voice cast includes Dan Castellaneta, Julie Kavner, Nancy Cartwright, Yeardley Smith, Hank Azaria, and Harry Shearer.

 The ratings are typically the best indication of a show's likelihood of staying on the air.
 The higher the ratings (particularly the 18-49 demo), the better the chances for survival.
 This chart will be updated as new ratings data becomes available -- typically the following morning, around 11:30am Est/8:30am Pst.
 Refresh to see the latest.

-9/29 update: You can see the »
+11/17 update: You can see the »

-The game, dominated by the Cowboys, averaged a 7.6 rating/21 share in adults 18-49 and 20.7 million viewers overall on NBC’s stations from 8:30 to 11 p.m., with these numbers expected to rise by more than 10% in the nationals.
+Sunday’s contest, won 42-20 by the visiting Patriots, averaged a 6.2 rating/16 share in adults 18-49 and 17.7 million viewers overall on NBC’s stations from 8:30 to 11 p.m., with the program’s average expected »

 - Rick Kissell